bigmistqke/arbeiter/README.md

 # Arbeiter

-A worker-helper for in-browser.
+A worker-helper for in-browser.</br>
-Allows for state to be managed
+Allows for dynamically creating workers with manageable state.

 # How to use